panlinux/ubuntu-server-documentation/how-to/networking/install-dnssec.md

 A few interesting events can be seen in the logs above:

-  * Keys were generated
+  * Keys were generated for the *example.internal* zone.
-  * The *example.internal* zone became signed
+  * The *example.internal* zone became signed.
-  * Since the zone changed, its serial number was incremented (started as 1, now it's 3)
+  * Since the zone changed, its serial number was incremented (started as 1, now it's 3).

+This is the bulk of the work.
+This zone is now signed, and maintained automatically by bind9 using the *default* dnssec policy.

 # References